-Ben and his wife were referred for IVF when two tests showed his counts to be low (10million and 18million).
+Ben and his wife were referred for IVF when two tests showed his sperm counts to be low (10 million and 18 million).
 For the 2 months prior to their first ICSI cycle, he made changes to his diet, took a vitamin supplement, reduced his alcohol and exercised more: his count went up to 24 million and they created 3 blastocysts, with one returned, and an early loss.
 For the next 2 months, prior to their second ICSI cycle, Ben began weekly acupuncture – 8 treatments in all.
 After embryo transfer, Ben texted “you’ll be pleased to hear that my count was over double that of the previous cycle – 59 million – so acupuncture must have definitely helped!
 We managed to get 3 top quality blasts!
 With one returned and 2 in the freezer.”

 Ali writes “If you have had a sperm test recently and discovered you have low counts, motility or morphology, you will probably have discovered that the primary cause is often the fact you have been alive for quite a while now, and are subject to the same stresses and strains as the rest of us (1,2,3).
 At a cellular level, this wear and tear is called oxidative stress, and it becomes more of a problem the older we get and the less vital our bodies become.
-It is what it is.

 But health is a dynamic state, and whilst you cannot avoid getting older, you can choose to make changes that will slow or even reverse this decline.

-In a study of ICSI patients, introducing foods and supplements high in the antioxidants vitamin C and E stopped oxidation getting out of control, reducing DNA fragmentation, and improving pregnancy rates (4).
+In a study of ICSI patients, introducing foods and supplements high in the antioxidants vitamin C and E stopped oxidation getting out of control, reducing DNA fragmentation and improving pregnancy rates (4).
 Foods rich in vitamin C include red pepper, oranges, broccoli and sprouts.
 Foods rich in vitamin E include almonds, spinach, sweet potatoes and sunflower seeds.
 Furthermore…

 Fertility Acupuncture has been shown to increase the delivery of nutrients, antioxidants and oxygen to the sperm-making cells.